habibaosama/Weather-Stations-Monitoring/DataAcquisition/weatherStation/README.md

 - `docker build -t weather-station-image:latest .`
 - running the Maven command inside the Docker container interactively.
 Here's how you can do it:
- `docker run -it weather-station bash`
+ `docker run -it weather-station-image:latest bash`
 - then inside the container
 -
   `mvn exec:java -Dexec.mainClass="Main" -Dexec.args="Meteo 2 53 14"`